techidock/open-source/channel_area/README.md

 Each dimension field lets you choose units in metres, centimetres or millimetres.
 Areas are reported in the selected units squared.
 The **New Channel** button opens a dialog containing all the options for creating a shape and adjusting its dimensions.
 An additional **Water Height** box sits beneath the canvas where you can specify how full the channel is, from 0 up to the maximum height of the selected shape.
 The shape is coloured grey above the water line and blue below it.
 Both the overall shape area and the water-filled area are displayed beneath the canvas.
+A **Silt Height** box lets you define how much sediment fills the bottom of the channel; this region is shown in brown and its area is also reported.

 ## Requirements